someodd/someodd.github.io/showcase/_posts/2024-03-18-whisper-radio.md

 sudo certbot renew --dry-run
 ```

-An interesting caveat: i noticed it could not renew if the stream wasn't up.
+*An interesting caveat: i noticed it could not renew if the stream wasn't up (certbot will fail).*

 ### ufw